QSmally/Documents/README.md

-# Terminal configuration
+# LaTeX configuration

-Bash and Vim dotfiles.
+Environments and settings for LaTeX documents.

-Symlink all relevant files to `~` or use the `Install.sh` script.
+Symlink or copy all relevant files to `\include{<path>}` in your project.